 Carriers sell bookings on their vessels, typically through third-parties (although they will offer services directly to very large companies).
 In the US, some non-carriers also sell bookings through a legal arrangement called NVOCC (non-vessel owning common carrier).

-Customs brokers specialize in customs filing and clearing, as explained in the Customs Process chapter.
+Customs brokers specialize in customs filing and clearing, as explained in the Customs Process guide.
 Freight forwarders either work with a customs broker as an agent or handle customs broking in-house.
-See more in the Freight Forwarders chapter.
+See more in the Freight Forwarders guide.

 Third-Party Logistics Providers